It’s amazing how something so subtle can change so much.

 The Feldenkrais® Method is known for treating children with respect, meeting them eye to eye and working with them, not on them.
 I started developing this competency whilst working at a school for physically and mentally multiply-handicapped children in Frankfurt, Germany and I have many great experiences from my work.
 In 2019 and 2020 I completed the advanced training in JKA, the Jeremy Krauss Approach for working with children with special needs.

-Example client.
-A normal, 13 year old boy with a 60 degree scoliosis that has been operated on.
+A 13 year old boy with a 60 degree scoliosis that has been operated on.
 He comes to me to help him reduce back pain from prolonged sitting during the school day.

-I first did Feldenkrais® in London in 1999 during my Shiatsu Massage training.
-Then, after moving to Switzerland in 2002, I attended group classes and private treatments.
-Having developed writer’s cramp, a repetitive strain injury (RSI) (or ‚work related upper limb disorder‘) whilst at university, I did Feldenkrais® to help improve my posture and my ergonomics.
+Having developed writer’s cramp, a repetitive strain injury (RSI), as a student in 1993, I first came across the Feldenkrais® Method in London in 1999.
+When I moved to Switzerland in 2002, I took group and private classes to help improve my posture and my ergonomics.
 Later, when my son was born with an orthopaedic foot problem, my wife and I took him to Feldenkrais® to improve his posture and the development of his walking, flexibility and balance.
 Thanks to Feldenkrais®, I got rid of the RSI problem permanently and my son became able to move more competently and without pain.
 From 2012 till 2016 I did the four year, 800 hour professional Feldenkrais® training program in Frankfurt am Main.

 I now work using Feldenkrais® helping adults with a variety of needs (often to do with posture and ergonomics, also injuries and stress related issues), and children with special and/or developmental needs.
 In 2020 I became a JKA therapist.
 The Jeremy Krauss Approach (JKA) for Special Needs Children focuses on helping children develop using brain repatterning by means of learning through movement and experience.